jp-embedded/scxmlcc/doc/implementation-details.md

 todo: pic state<-s0<-s1<-s2

-Now, if the current state is s2 and an event is invoked, it will be automatically by the most derived implementation.
+Now, if the current state is s2 and an event is invoked, it will be handled automatically by the most derived implementation.
 If invoking e0 it will be handled by `s2::e0()` and e1 will be handled by `s1::e1()`.

 todo: describe function